egasimus/cljs-audio-experiments/README.md

 ##Things abandoned halfway:

-* Automatically linking setting up a chain of audio plugins (plugins by dssi-vst or Carla, connected via JACK)
+* Automatically setting up a chain of audio synth/effect plugins (hosted by dssi-vst or Carla and connected via JACK)
-* Some clever, never-seen-before way of managing MIDI control for said plugins.
+* Some clever, never-seen-before way of managing MIDI control for said plugins...